Old Bay Seasoning

 Old Bay seasoning has been a staple in kitchens for decades.
 It’s a popular blend of herbs and spices known for its savory, slightly spicy, and comforting flavor.

-Originally created to season seafood like crab and shrimp, it has since found its way into everything from potato salad to popcorn.
+Originally created to season seafood, it has since found its way into everything from potato salad to popcorn.
 This homemade Old Bay Seasoning substitute delivers all the flavor of the classic blend with just a few simple spices!

-3. You can customize it to your taste.
 Unlike store-bought blends, you can adjust the ratios of spices to create a taste that’s perfect for you!
+The best part is, making it yourself is less expensive than buying it!

 A wooden plate with ground bay leaves, ground mustard, celery salt, black pepper, ground ginger, and paprika on a tiled surface.
 A striped cloth and wooden utensil are nearby.